Sudharsshan/Flutter_BMS/README.md

-# batterymanagementsystem
+# Info

-A BMS app for EV
+A BMS app for EV.
+    This app monitors several parameters of the battery of the EV such as:
+- State of charge
+- State of health
+- Voltage
+- Current
+    These values are fetched from a could server and shown in the app with the help of API.

 # Features

 - Background refresh (every 3 minutes)
 - light mode and dark mode for comfortable UI
 - Added common FAQs in About page
+- Implemented web, macos and IOS support as well!

 # For making any changes in the files, follow the steps: